Kekkodf/Master-Thesis/README.md

 ## Structure

 ## Abstract - Informal
-The premisis of this thesis is Privacy Preserving Information Access on e-Helth data.
+The premise of this thesis is Privacy-Preserving Information Access on e-Helth data.
 The main goal is to provide a solution to the problem of sharing data between different entities, such as hospitals, research centers, etc.

 # Possible thematic
 - k-anonymity, l-diversity, t-closeness